 With this successful industrial base, Sarnia-Lambton focuses its development efforts on connecting the excluded to economic opportunity and spurring the innovation that can keep its industry strong.

 The rural areas of the region have benefited from the long commitment of rural telecom operators, Brooke Telecom and Hay Communications, to their markets.
-Both companies continuously expand their fiber networks to rural residential markets; Brook Telecom is offering a 1 Gbps connection for C$99.95 to villlages of fewer than 1,500 residents.
+Both companies continuously expand their fiber networks into rural residential markets.
+Brook Telecom is offering a 1 Gbps connection with unlimited usage for C$109.95 to villages of fewer than 1,500 residents as well as rural farms.
 Business customers in the Sarnia metro area are benefiting from a 2015 decision by BlueWater Power, a local power distribution company, to launch a fiber network division.

 In July 2016, the provincial and federal governments announced initial funding for a plan to build an ultra-high-speed network serving 300 mainly rural communities in southwestern Ontario.
 The South-Western Integrated Fiber Technology (SWIFT) program will take 25 years to complete at a cost of C$5 billion.
 Lambton County has been an active driver of the program and has budgeted C$1 million as a contribution toward construction costs in its territory.

 Lambton County is home to three First Nation communities, each with a fast-growing youth population.
 Two nonprofits have targeted middle-school children in these communities for science, technology, engineering and math education in partnership with the University of Waterloo.
 The partners present classroom workshops during the school year and operate a STEM day camp during the summer.
 For the past 10 years, about 75 university students have served as instructors, while members and elders of the First Nations serve as counselors, who integrate cultural experiences into the STEM teaching.